 Stevenage Youth Council

-Stevenage Youth Council has been involved in and initiated a wide range of projects, and has also campaigned on a number of issues including the environment, litter picking, developing young people’s ideas about how to be more active in the community, and provide better facilities for young people using the Cooperative Youth Work Fund.
+Stevenage Youth Council has been involved in and initiated a wide range of projects, and has also campaigned on a number of issues including the environment, litter picking, developing young people’s ideas about how to be more active in the community, and provided better facilities for young people.

 Where do the Youth Council meet?

-We are currently meeting virtually every Wednesday 4pm - 5pm but the Stevenage Youth Council usually meets weekly on a Wednesday 4:30pm until 6:30pm at Bowes Lyon Young People’s Centre
+The Youth Council is currently meeting virtually every Wednesday, 4pm to 5pm but usually meet weekly on a Wednesday, 4:30pm to 6:30pm at Bowes Lyon Young People’s Centre.

-If you want to find out more, you can do so by coming to Bowes Lyon Young People’s Centre from 4.15pm, or contact the Community Development team by email firstname.lastname@example.org or call 01438 242558.
+If you want to find out more, contact the Community Development team by email, firstname.lastname@example.org or call 01438 242558.